In this post I’m going to show you how to drive more traffic to your website.

 Instead of just improving your content, you completely relaunch it.

 Treat your new-and-improved content like a brand new post.

-I recently revamped and relaunched this list of SEO copywriting tactics:
+I recently revamped and relaunched this list of SEO copywriting tactics as a definitive guide:

 So I shared the post on social media: